 The Ministry, Roger and others had sued in federal court in 2004 to establish their legal right as sincere believers to use their chosen sacrament.

 The government responded by arguing that even though the Ministry was engaged in the production and distribution of marijuana, it was not under federal investigation or prosecution.
-Since the ministry could not prove that arrest and prosecution for use of their sacrament was imminent,
+Since the ministry could not prove that arrest and prosecution for use of their sacrament was imminent, the

 Read More: Feds raid THC Ministry